-- Risk is measured in terms of impact on enterprise mission, so it is vital to understand the various - information and technology (IT) assets whose functions enable that mission.
-Each asset has a - value to the enterprise.
-For government enterprises, many of those IT assets are key components - 155 for supporting critical services provided to citizens.
-For corporations, IT assets have a direct - influence on enterprise capital and valuation, and IT risks can have a direct impact on the - balance sheet or budget.
-For each type of enterprise, it is both vital and challenging to determine - the conditions that will truly impact a mission.
-Today's government agencies continue to provide - critical services, yet they must also adhere to priority directives from senior leaders.
-In the - 160 commercial world, mission priority is often driven by long-term goals as well as factors that - might impact the next quarter's earnings call.
-Therefore, it is highly important to continually - analyze and understand the enterprise resources that enable enterprise objectives and that can be - jeopardized by cybersecurity risks. - 164 The NIST Interagency or Internal Report (NISTIR) 8286 series has coalesced around the risk - register as a construct for storing and a process for communicating risk data [NISTIR8286]. - Another critical artifact of risk management that serves as both a construct and a means of - 167 communication with the risk register is the Business Impact Analysis (BIA) Register.
-The BIA - examines the potential impact associated with the loss or degradation of an enterprise's - technology-related assets based on a qualitative or quantitative assessment of the criticality and - sensitivity of those assets and stores the results in the BIA Register.
-An asset criticality or - 171 resource dependency assessment identifies and prioritizes the information assets that support the - enterprise's critical missions.
-Similarly, assessments of asset sensitivity identify and prioritize - information assets that store, process, or transmit information that must not be modified or - disclosed to unauthorized parties.
-In the cybersecurity realm, the use of the BIA has historically - been limited to calculations of quality-based and time-based objectives for incident handling - 176 (including continuity of operations and disaster recovery). - Because the BIA serves as a nexus for understanding risk (which is the measurement of - uncertainty on the mission), it provides a basis for risk appetite and tolerance values as part of - the enterprise risk strategy.
-That guidance supports performance and risk metrics based on the - 180 relative value of enterprise assets to communicate and monitor CSRM activities, including - measures determined to be key performance indicators (KPIs) and key risk indicators (KRIs). - BIA supports asset classification that drives requirements, risk communications, and monitoring. - Expanding use of the BIA to include confidentiality and integrity considerations supports - comprehensive risk analysis.
-The basis of asset valuation on enterprise impact helps to better - align risk decisions to enterprise risk strategy.
-CSRM/ERM integration helps to complete the risk - cycle by informing future iterations of impact analysis based on previous information gained - through cybersecurity risk register (CSRR) aggregation, as detailed in NISTIR 8286C.
-As
+Risk is measured in terms of impact on enterprise mission, so it is vital to understand the various information and technology (IT) assets whose functions enable that mission.
+Each asset has a value to the enterprise.
+For government enterprises, many of those IT assets are key components for supporting critical services provided to citizens.
+For corporations, IT assets directly influence enterprise capital and valuation, and IT risks can have a direct impact on the balance sheet or budget.
+For each type of enterprise, it is both vital and challenging to determine the conditions that will truly impact a mission.
+Government agencies must provide critical services while adhering to priority directives from senior leaders.
+In the commercial world, mission priority is often driven by long-term goals and factors that might impact the next quarter's earnings call.
+Therefore, it is highly important to continually analyze and understand the enterprise resources that enable enterprise objectives and that can be jeopardized by cybersecurity risks.

+The NIST Interagency Report (IR) 8286 series has coalesced around the risk register as a construct for storing and a process for communicating risk data [NISTIR8286].
+Another critical artifact of risk management that serves as both a construct and a means of communication with the risk register is the Business Impact Analysis (BIA) Register.
+The BIA examines the potential impacts associated with the loss or degradation of an enterprise's technology-related assets based on a qualitative or quantitative assessment of the criticality and sensitivity of those assets and stores the results in the BIA Register.
+An asset criticality or resource dependency assessment identifies and prioritizes the information assets that support the enterprise's critical missions.
+Similarly, assessments of asset sensitivity identify and prioritize information assets that store, process, or transmit information that must not be modified or disclosed to unauthorized parties.
+In the cybersecurity realm, the use of the BIA has historically been limited to calculations of quality-based and time-based objectives for incident handling (including continuity of operations and disaster recovery).

+Because the BIA serves as a nexus for understanding risk (which is the measurement of uncertainty on the mission), it provides a basis for risk appetite and tolerance values as part of the enterprise risk strategy.1 That guidance supports performance and risk metrics based on the relative value of enterprise assets to communicate and monitor Cybersecurity Risk Management2 (CSRM) activities, including measures determined to be key performance indicators (KPIs) and key risk indicators (KRIs).
+The BIA supports asset classification that drives requirements, risk communications, and monitoring.

+Expanding use of the BIA to include confidentiality and integrity considerations supports comprehensive risk analysis.
+The basis of asset valuation on enterprise impact helps to better align risk decisions to enterprise risk strategy.
+CSRM/ERM integration helps to complete the risk cycle by informing future iterations of impact analysis based on previous information gained through cybersecurity risk register (CSRR) aggregation, as detailed in NIST IR 8286C.
+As organizational and enterprise leaders gain an understanding of aggregate risk exposure and composite impact, that information helps adjust risk expectations (including business impact

-OMB Circular A-123 defines risk appetite as "the broad-based amount of risk an organization is willing to accept in pursuit of its mission/vision.
+1 Office of Management and Budget (OMB) Circular A-123 defines risk appetite as "the broad-based amount of risk an organization is willing to accept in pursuit of its mission/vision.
 It is established by the organization's most senior level leadership and serves as the guidepost to set strategy and select objectives."
 The same document defines risk tolerance as "the acceptable level of variance in performance relative to the achievement of objectives."